asivapra/Hivery/README.md

 - Get all employees in a specified company
     - curl http://127.0.0.1:8080/companyName/LINGOAGE
     - output: *["Sue Tyson","Hobbs Lang","Shelly Koch","Santiago Baker","Lolita Walls","Shari Farrell","Gordon Wolfe"]*
-- Get all employees in a non-existing company
+- Try to get all employees in a non-existing company
     - curl http://127.0.0.1:8080/companyName/LINGOAGE_NOTEXIST
     - output: *"Company is not found"*
-- Get all employees in a company that has no employees
+- Try to get all employees in a company that has no employees
     - curl http://127.0.0.1:8080/companyName/BOVIS
     - output: *"Company has no employees"*
     - Note: To do this test, the 'people.json' file had to be changed to replace all occurrences of '"company_id": 13' (index of BOVIS) to '"company_id": 130'